 Hike Up Big Daddy Or Big Mama

 While Dune 45 is the most popular one to hike in Sossusvlei, other dunes are equally beautiful and even more challenging.
-One of the most fun things to do in Namibia is hiking up the Big Daddy, which with its 325 meters is the highest one in the area.
+Big Daddy, with its 325 meters, is the highest one in the area.
 Another challenging one is Big Mama, located nearby.

 Do Not Bag Up Desert Sand